NathanKong06/Goodreads-Dashboard/README.md

 A powerful feature to enhance your dataset by scraping genre information from Goodreads.

 * **Functionality**: Uses multi-threaded web scraping via `enrich.py` to add a 'Genres' column to your DataFrame based on the book's 'Book Id'.
+* **Progress Feedback**: Displays a progress bar while scraping genres and average ratings using multi-threaded requests.
 * **Output**: Allows you to **Download the Enriched CSV** and optionally save it to a local path.
 * **Chart**: **Top N Genres** (Bar chart) based on the enriched data.